Condition expressions¶

 1 | |

-(typically component.license_expression) and can also be used with component.resolved_license.id
+(typically component.license_expression) and also work with component.resolved_license.id

 as a fallback for components without a license expression.